The Liberation of Listening

 We recently reflected on silence and tranquility, and what we can do with time without distractions.
 The reaction to that was universally positive (which didn't surprise me).

-When we're lost in our own thoughts, or willfully ensconced in our own bubbles, we're in danger of missing what's happening outside of them.
+When we’re lost in our own thoughts, or willfully ensconced in our own bubbles, we’re in danger of missing what’s happening outside of ourselves.

-It's at this intersection of disinterest and ego that we find Beethoven.
+It’s at this intersection of disinterest and ego that we find Ludwig van Beethoven.